mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 [00:09:13] **Michaela:** what you are also talking is DevOps and then site reliability.
 Site reliability, engineering, right?
 Mm-hmm. .
-But another thing that comes up in my mind, especially because I've worked on that over the last two years, is develop experie.
+But another thing that comes up in my mind, especially because I've worked on that over the last two years, is develop experience.

 And I see a lot of, um, platform teams that you're talking about, right?
 Those platform from teams also being interested in develop developer experience,